Rate this article

 The model churns out the specs of financial, operational, and reputational risks, possible control measures, and metrics to track potential vulnerabilities.
 The output serves as a baseline for risk managers to build from and evolve.

-7. Digital product development
+7. Software development

 8. Regulatory compliance management